raffaelepojer/GNN-RBN-reasoning/README.md

    - Repeat this process for all 7 attributes (Note: the Query button can only be clicked on the first time).

 2. **Edge Queries**:
-   - Assign all possible edge combinations to the nodes by selecting the edge attribute in the Binary relations list, and double-clicking again on the `[node*]` element (this require to be in the "query mode", click on the Query button to enter in this mode).
+   - Assign all possible edge combinations to the nodes by selecting the edge attribute in the Binary relations list, and double-clicking again on the `[node*]` element (this requires to be in the "query mode", click on the Query button to enter in this mode).

 ### Selecting the Class